 That’s all vehicles, including cycles that are being ridden.
 However, ‘pedal cycles being pushed by hand’ are explicitly exempt.
 Pedal cycles being scooted aren’t (see above).

 3. Pedestrian zone

 There are a number of pedestrian zone signs.
 One common version includes the ‘no vehicles’ sign (see above).
-This one is different: it specifies ‘no motor vehicles’ so, despite the words ‘pedestrian zone’, it’s permissible to ride a bicycle in this zone.
+This one is different: it specifies ‘no motor vehicles’ so, despite the words ‘pedestrian zone’, it’s permissible to ride a bicycle in this zone, essentially indicating a route for pedestrians and cyclists. .
 A panel beneath may give the zone’s hours of operation, along with any other exemptions.

 4. Route for pedal cycles only